 - Occupational Therapists (OTs) enable children and young people to take part as fully as possible in activities that are part of their daily lives.
 OTs work with children and young people who have learning, physical and/or sensory difficulties which impact their ability to participate in normal everyday activities.

-- Speech and Language Therapists (SLTs) work with children and young people of all ages with a range difficulties that impact on communication including: listening, understanding, putting ideas into words, making sentences, speech development, stammering, voice problems, social interaction skills and eating and swallowing difficulties.
+- Speech and Language Therapists (SLTs) work with children and young people of all ages with a range of difficulties that impact communication including listening, understanding, putting ideas into words, making sentences, speech development, stammering, voice problems, social interaction skills and eating and swallowing difficulties.
 The service helps children and young people to develop speech, language or alternative means of communication.

 Other medical services

 A number of general and acute services (both in-patient and out-patient) are provided by Oxford University Hospitals Trust.
 These services cover specialist medical services and community health services for children and young people.

 - Oxfordshire Centre for Enablement which includes Oxfordshire Wheelchair Service